 Heat a large oven-proof pot (such as a large cast iron or Dutch oven) over medium-high heat.
 Add lamb and sear on all sides, about 5-7 minutes per side.
 Remove lamb once deeply browned on the exterior and add carrots, turning once browned, about 3-4 minutes per side.
 Remove carrots from pot and remove pot from heat.

-Place lamb (including any juices that may have escaped), potatoes, fennel, carrots in pot.
+Place lamb (including any juices that may have escaped), potatoes, fennel, carrots, and broth in pot.
 Drizzle vegetables with remaining 1/4 rub.
 Cook in oven for 45-55 minutes for rare (145° F internal temperature) or 60-75 minutes for medium (160° F internal temperature).

 Remove pot from oven and cover (with a lid or foil) for 10-15 minutes of resting time.
 Remove lamb from pot and thinly slice to serve.